Understanding Laissez-Faire Leadership

 Flexibility is Needed: Projects requiring adaptation and experimentation suit this model.

-By contrast, in highly regulated or compliance-driven industries, laissez-faire leadership may prove impractical or even dangerous.
+By contrast, in highly regulated or compliance-driven industries, traditional managers may be more appropriate, as laissez-faire leadership may prove impractical or even dangerous.

 Historical and Contemporary Examples